GluuFederation/docs-casa-prod/docs/source/developer/ui-pages.md

 ## Template usage

 Ideally, plugin pages should leverage the existing look and feel of the application.
 For this purposes, they can leverage the template used by all pages found in Casa by default.
-This template, called **general template** (found in file `general.zul` of Casa [github project](./writing-first.md#download-project)) ensures all pages using it as skeleton will:
+This template, called **general template** (found in file `general.zul` of Casa [war](./writing-first.md#extract-war-contents)) ensures all pages using it as skeleton will:

 - Include all javascript and stylesheets needed
 - Show the navigation menu on the left (whether regular user or admin menus)